 2. Hepatitis B

-The safety of Truvada in people co-infected with both HIV and hepatitis B virus (HBV) is not known.
 Truvada contains tenofovir and FTC.
-Both of these drugs have anti-HBV activity.
-Co-infected people who take Truvada and then later stop may experience worsening HBV co-infection.
-People who are co-infected with HIV and hepatitis-causing viruses and who take HAART are at increased risk for liver toxicity.
+Both of these drugs have anti-hepatitis B virus (HBV) activity.
+People with an HBV infection who take Truvada and then later stop may experience worsening HBV infection.
+People who are co-infected with HIV and hepatitis-causing viruses and who take ART are sometimes at increased risk for liver injury.
 It is important to have regular blood tests so that your doctor can assess the health of your liver.

-If you have HBV co-infection, talk to your doctor before you start Truvada.
+If you have HBV infection, talk to your doctor before you start Truvada.
 If you are not sure if you have HBV, ask your doctor about getting tested.
 If you later need to change your therapy from Truvada, remind your doctor that you have HBV.
+If lab tests reveal that you do not have HBV, speak to your doctor about getting a vaccine to protect you from HBV.

 - abdominal pain, particularly when laying down